I Bet You Will: Dares

-Occasionally, bonuses were offered if a player could complete or endure a second dare while performing the first one; failure to complete such a dare sometimes caused the player to fail the first one and lose everything.
-The host also occasionally offered to double the bet on the condition that the contestant ate two or three more things, performed a dare naked or allowed his or her best friend to aid in the humiliation.
+Occasionally, bonuses were offered if a player could complete or endure a second dare while performing the first one.
+Failure to complete such a dare sometimes caused the player to fail the first one and lose everything.
+The host occasionally offered to double the bet on the condition that the contestant ate two or three more things, performed a dare naked, or allowed his or her best friend to aid in the humiliation.

 Now I Bet You Will is aired in Latin America on VH1.